FelipePaneque11/TCP-Server-Client/README.md

 └── InvalidCommandException.java

 /ClientApplication
-├── Client.java
+└── Client.java

 ## 🧾 Academic Context
-**This project was developed as part of the Advanced Programming Continuous Assessment (CA) for the BSc (Hons) in Computer Science at the National College of Ireland (NCI).**
+**This project was developed as part of the Advanced Programming Continuous Assessment (CA) for the
+BSc (Hons) in Computer Science at the National College of Ireland (NCI).**

 It demonstrates key concepts of advanced Java programming:
-Socket-based client/server communication.
+- Socket-based client/server communication
-Thread management and synchronization.
+- Thread management and synchronization
-Exception handling.
+- Exception handling
-Network I/O streams.
+- Network I/O streams
-HTTP integration via URL connections.
+- HTTP integration via URL connections

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Felipe Traskinas Malta Paneque.
+**Felipe Traskinas Malta Paneque**
-National College of Ireland.
+National College of Ireland
-📍 Dublin, Ireland.
+📍 Dublin, Ireland